ancker010/zoneminder-to-influxdb/README.md

 It will also count the total `alarmed_frames` and `total score` for these events as that may be more useful than just count of events for graphing or visualizing activity.

+**Please Note** There is a delay built into the system to report events from 10 minutes ago to ensure that all events have ended before their stats are gathered and pushed to InfluxDB.

 *Usage:*

 - Create an InfluxDB Database named `zoneminder`.
 Check the InfluxDB Docs for help.
 Be sure to set up a user account